severalnines/docs/user-guide/mysql/logs.rst

 ======== ===========
 Status   Description
 ======== ===========
 FINISHED The job was successfully executed.
-It should return a “Command ok” result with “Exit Code: 0” RUNNING  The job is currently running.
+It should return a "Command ok" result with "Exit Code: 0" RUNNING  The job is currently running.
 DEFINED  The job has been defined and queued.
 FAILED   The job was stopped due to error.
-If fails, it should return “The job failed” with “Exit Code: 1”
+If fails, it should return "The job failed" with "Exit Code: 1"
 ======== ===========

 CMON Logs
 ``````````

-Centralised list of log events from the ClusterControl server and agents.
+Centralized list of log events from the ClusterControl server and agents.
 You can filter the output by hostname and log level (ALL, DEBUG, INFO, WARNING, ERROR, CRITICAL, ALERT).
 Log events listed in this page can also be retrieved directly from the CMON log file of the respective cluster ID, e.g (default is ``/var/log/cmon.log``).

 Error Reports